raspberrypilearning/make-crumble-sparkle-creature/en/step_4.md

 ![Duplicating a block](images/duplicateSetSparkleBlock.png)
 --- /print-only ---

-Connect the duplicated block and connect it underneath.
-Click on the '0' in the second `set sparkle 0 to`{:class="crumblesparkles"} block and change it to 1.
+Attach the duplicated `set sparkle`{:class="crumblesparkles"} block below the original `set sparkle`{:class="crumblesparkles"} block.
+Click on the `0` in the duplicated block and change it to a `1`.

 ![Program start and two set Sparkle blocks](images/stage4code2.png)

-Note: The numbering system starts at 0, so the first Sparkle is 'Sparkle 0' and the second is 'Sparkle 1'.
+**Note:** the Crumble software's numbering system starts at 0, so the first Sparkle is called 'sparkle 0' and the second is called 'sparkle 1'.

 --- /task ---

 --- task ---

-Click on the colour picker boxes to choose a new colour for each of the Sparkles.
+Click on each colour picker box and choose a new colour for each of the Sparkles.

 ![Colour picker on Windows version](images/winColPick.png)

-Note: The colour picker box will appear different depending on what operating sysyem you are using.
+**Note:** how the colour colour picker menu looks depends on what operating system you are using (e.g. Windows or macOS).

 ![Program start and final set Sparkle blocks](images/stage4code3.png)

-Once you are done, click the play button to run the code and see your Sparkles light up.
+Then click on the green triangle **play** button to run the code and see your Sparkles light up.

 --- /task ---

 ![Lit up Sparkle Creature](images/litUpCreature.png)

-Now you have two Sparkles connected to our Crumble and if you want more just connect them in the same way, from the output of one Sparkle to the input of the next.
-The third Sparkle will be named `sparkle 2`{:class="crumblesparkles"}, the fourth will be `sparkle 3`{:class="crumblesparkles"} and so on.
+If you want to add more Sparkles to your creature, connect them in the same way in which you connected the second Sparkle: the output of one Sparkle to the input of the next.

+In your program, a third Sparkle would be named `sparkle 2`{:class="crumblesparkles"}, a fourth would be named `sparkle 3`{:class="crumblesparkles"}, and so on.